Are you ready to try a new approach?

-In coaching, students to learn to set goals, solve problems and use their strengths to their advantage.
+In coaching, the college-age students I work with learn to create a vision for the future, solve problems and use their strengths to their advantage.

 Your child can be coached toward success in many areas, including:

 Structure and support form the foundation for success for the student with ADHD.
-Clients need structure – practical tools and accountability — so that they know how to move toward their goals and so that they have clear indicators they that are on track.
+Clients need structure – practical tools and accountability — so that they can experience success and so that they have clear indicators they that are on track.

-And they need support – encouragement, non-judgment, celebration, compassionate-but-honest feedback – to help them more clearly see the value of moving forward toward their goals.
+And they need support – encouragement, non-judgment, celebration, compassionate-but-honest feedback – to help them more clearly see the value of making beneficial changes.

 That’s where a coach comes in.